 3.Add required salt, then add cashew paste.
 Cook till it becomes thick.
 Then add curd,fresh cream little by little and keep stirring.Add 1/4 cup water,food color and allow it to boil.

-4.Close with a lid and simmer it till the gravy thickens.Add, potatoes and cook for 5 -7mins in sim till the gravy blends with the potatoes and the gravy is thick.Garnish with coriander leaves and switch off.
+4.Close with a lid and simmer it till the gravy thickens.Add, potatoes and cook for 5 -7mins in sim keeping it covered with a lid tightly(dum cooking) till the gravy blends with the potatoes and the gravy is thick.Garnish with coriander leaves and switch off.

 Garnish with coriander leaves, kasuri methi.
 Serve with chapathis or with rice.

 - Be very careful after curd is added, simmer and keep stirring else it will curdle.